cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 <details>
 <summary> 0.
 The unit cost in the data needs to be divided by 1,000,000.</summary>

+REQUIRED by project assignment.
-There is no 'unit cost' field.
+First concern, there is no 'unit cost' field.
-Following the assignment instructions and assuming they meant analytics.unit_price dividing by 1 million using:
+Assuming they meant analytics.unit_price dividing by 1 million using:

 ```
 UPDATE analytics